Journey elements are points of communication and controls needed to create a journey:

 To edit an element, click it twice and fill in the fields of the pop-up window appeared.

-If the Event you select has some attributes, you can narrow the Start Event conditions with specific attributes.
+If the Event you select has some attributes, you can narrow the Trigger-based Entry conditions with specific attributes.
 To do so, press the Add condition button when editing the element.
 Select an attribute from the drop-down and set its operator and values in the corresponding fields.

 Then, press Apply to save changes.

-You can add multiple Start Events — in that case, any of them will start the journey.
-Each Start Event could start their own journey but all of them should end at the same Exit point.
+You can add multiple Trigger-based Entry points — in that case, any of them will start the journey.

-To add a Start Segment, drag-and-drop it to the canvas and double-click.
-In the pop-up window opened, choose an an Audience Source (i.e., the pre-built Segment of that app subscribers).
+To set up the Audience-based Entry, choose an an Audience Source (i.e., the pre-built Segment of that app subscribers).

 Once the journey is activated, all users from the segment selected will enter the journey.

 By default, users from the segment enter the journey only once – at its activation.
-However, there's an option to repeat the same flow automatically within the journey – a scheduled launch for the Start Segment entry element.
+However, there's an option to repeat the same flow automatically within the journey – a scheduled launch for the Audience-based Entry entry element.

 When enabled, the Scheduled Launch refreshes the segment prior to every scheduled entry and lets those users into the journey who got into the segment after it started the journey last time.
 Users who are traveling the journey at the moment of the repeated start don't enter it again.

-You can set the Start Segment to repeat once a day, once a week, once a month, or at any custom period or specific dates.
+You can set the Audience-based Entry to repeat once a day, once a week, once a month, or at any custom period or specific dates.

-As a custom period, you can set the Start Segment to repeat once a several weeks or months in the days of the week or the month you specify.
+As a custom period, you can set the Audience-based Entry to repeat once a several weeks or months in the days of the week or the month you specify.
 For example, every three weeks, three time a week on even days.

 You can also set the entry by segment to repeat on the specific dates.
 It might come in handy when some events in your app occur thus updating the audience segment with new users.

-When scheduled, the Start Segment entry repeats at the same time of the day the journey has been activated.
+When scheduled, the Audience-based Entry repeats at the same time of the day the journey has been activated.
 For example, if the journey is activated at 11 AM, the next entry by the same segment will happen at 11 AM as well.

 You can add multiple entry elements — in that case, any of them will start the journey.
-Each entry element could start their own journey but all of them should end at the same Exit point.
+Each entry element can start their own journey.

-If you use both Start Segment and Start Event simultaneously, conditions of both will apply but not intersect.
-That means the journey will include users who comply with the Start Segment conditions and those who trigger the Start Event.
+If you use both Trigger-based and Audience-based simultaneously, conditions of both will apply but not intersect.
+That means the journey will include users who comply with the Segment conditions and those who trigger the Event.
 These sets of users may or may not intersect; not intersection enters the journey, but the whole sets in a union.